shahadbarkah/FSND/projects/02_trivia_api/starter/backend/README.md

 ```

 #### GET /categories/<int:category_id>/questions
-- Gets questions that belong to the given category(using category id) then paginate the result in group of 10.
+- Gets questions that belong to the given category(using category id) then paginate the result in a group of 10.
 - Request Arguments: None.
-- Returns: an array of questions object, total number of questions, current category and success value.
+- Returns: An array of questions object, the total number of questions, current category, and success value.
 - Sample: `curl http://127.0.0.1:5000/categories/6/questions`

 ```